 With so many options available on apps like Tinder, it only takes a person a few seconds to decide if a person is “meet-worthy”.

-And, then comes pick up lines.
-There are articles and forums that discuss best pick up lines and best ways to ask someone out.
+And, then comes the pick-up lines.
+There are articles and forums that discuss the best pick-up lines and best ways to ask someone out.

-By learning to write catchy headlines, trying different Tinder bios for efficiency, impressive pick up lines a person more or less becomes a complete marketer.
+By learning to write catchy headlines, trying different Tinder bios for efficiency, and impressive pick-up lines a person more or less becomes a complete marketer.
 At a point, it comes to selling a better version of oneself.

 The downside of this is, when two people meet, they often end up selling the best version of themselves to each other.